antoinechoffrut/dynamicslides/README.md

 # On generating and manipulating text
-All text elements are generated with `LATEX`.
+A text element is a collection of curves (as previously described) and is generated with `LATEX`.
+From a string,
-This results in a `.dvi` file, which is then converted to a `.svg` file, with the `no fonts` option, resulting in Bézier curves (for most, though not all glyphs).
+the program generates a `.tex` file, invokes `LATEX` to produce a `.dvi` file, which is then converted to a `.svg` file, with the `no fonts` option, resulting in Bézier curves (for most, though not all glyphs).
 Now that the text is represented as a collection of Bézier curves, it becomes easy to create visual affects by applying (mostly affine) geometric transformations on them.

-A text element is therefore a collection of (Bézier) curves and are drawn just like any other curves.

-# Features
-## Synchronization
+# Synchronization
-*To do...*
-## Geometric transformations
 *To do...*